kimjetwav/TIGR_PURR/docs/source/index.rst

 A central feature of TIGR-PURR is its ability to run *any BIDS-application* through implementation of `Boutiques <https://www.boutiques.github.io>`_ under the hood.
 To learn about how you can run BIDS pipelines on any BIDS dataset check out :ref:`getting_started`.
 To go through an example running a BIDS application try the :ref:`quickstart_tutorial`

+Finally, due to the needs for easily distributed post- and pre-processing of data that aren't applicable in the context of BIDS.
+TIGR-PURR is expanding outside of BIDS!
+Check out :ref:`not_bids` for information about non-BIDS-application pipelines (such as parallelized cifti_clean on ciftify outputs)

 .. toctree::
    :maxdepth: 2
    :caption: Contents